Angels at Bat

 Please consider donating to the charity, and best of all....
 PLAY BALL!!

-Pictures from our baseball experience in Kenya...
+Just a few pictures from our baseball experience in Kenya...